 Your card may come with additional perks that can sweeten the deal at fall food fairs.

-- If you have a Chase Sapphire Preferred or Reserve card, you can get access to special culinary events throughout the fall – including Seaport Food Lab, held Sept.
+- If you have a Chase Sapphire Preferred Card or Sapphire Reserve card, you can get access to special culinary events throughout the fall – including Seaport Food Lab, held Sept.
 12-16, in New York – and all year-round.

 - To find these events, log in to your Chase Ultimate Rewards account and click on “Experiences.”